Road signs in Chile

-Formerly, Highway Gothic was the official typeface on Chile's road signs.
-New Chilean road signs use Ruta CL, a typeface designed for Chile's road signs.
+Chile uses the Ruta CL typeface on its road signs since 2012, having formerly used the Highway Gothic typeface since the 1960s.

 Regulatory signs

 Priority signs

 Chilean priority signs consist of the give way sign, the stop sign, and the "stop for children" sign.
 The give way sign indicates to drivers that they must slow down and give way to vehicles on the approaching road, but that they do not need to stop if there is enough room to join or merge.
 The stop sign indicates to drivers that they must come to a complete stop before joining the approaching road, and is reserved for situations where a raised risk of an accident exists if drivers were not to fully stop before proceeding.
 The stop for children sign is used by crossing guards, and indicates to drivers that they must come to a complete stop and wait while children cross the road.